futrime/lip/docs/commands/lip_autoremove.md

 ## Description

-Uninstall tooths that are not depended by any other tooths.
+Uninstall teeth that are not depended by any other teeth.

 ## Options